 |Senior Year||90 and above||4|

-Part-time students (enrolled at least half-time) may be eligible for a Federal Stafford Loan or a Federal PLUS Loan, but they must also maintain satisfactory academic progress.
+Generally, university-administered aid is awarded to full-time students.
+A student must register for a minimum of 12 credits per term to be considered a full-time undergraduate and 9 credits for to be considered a full-time graduate student.
+Part-time students (enrolled at least half of the time) may be eligible for a Federal Stafford Loan or a Federal PLUS Loan, but they must also maintain satisfactory academic progress.

 Some students are required by the federal government to document certain requirements with the Financial Aid Office.
 Funds cannot be disbursed until these are satisfied.
-Initially these will be requested by e-mail, but you can monitor what is needed as well as your status via PAWS.
+Initially, requirements will be requested by email, but you can always monitor your requirements and status via PAWS.

 - The date the student began the withdrawal process or officially notified Georgia State University of their intent to withdraw; or

 - The last date of attendance at an academically-related activity by a student who does not notify Georgia State University.